Stability of partially locked states in the Kuramoto model through Landau damping with Sobolev regularity: Ethical statement

-The author thankfully acknowledges support by the ANR Chaire d'Excellence ANR-11-IDEX-005 and the People Programme (Marie Curie Actions) of the European Union’s Seventh Framework Programme (FP7/2007-2013) under REA grant agreement n.
-PCOFUND-GA-2013-609102, through the PRESTIGE programme coordinated by Campus France.
+Funding: The author was supported for the study by the ANR Chaire d'Excellence ANR-11-IDEX-005 and the People Programme (Marie Curie Actions) of the European Union’s Seventh Framework Programme (FP7/2007-2013) under REA grant agreement n.\ PCOFUND-GA-2013-609102, through the PRESTIGE programme coordinated by Campus France.

+Conflict of Interest: The author previously was previously supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/H023348/1 for the University of Cambridge Centre for Doctoral Training, the Cambridge Centre for Analysis.